Roundtail chub

-The roundtail chub (Gila robusta) is a cyprinid fish in the genus Gila, of southwestern North America.
+The roundtail chub (Gila robusta) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related species.
+This species is found in southwestern North America.
 It is native to the Colorado River drainage basin, including the Gila River and other tributaries, and in several other rivers.
-It is part of the “robusta complex”, which includes the Gila robusta robusta, G.r. grahami, and G.r. seminuda.
+It is part of the "robusta complex", which includes the Gila robusta robusta, G.r. grahami, and G.r. seminuda.